magicproductions/password-manager/README.md

-# password-manager
+# Password Manager

-a simple app to generate random password and save it into a jason file.
+a simple App to generate random password and save it into Json file.